ThePywon/emitter/README.md

 * [**How to use?**](#how-to-use)

-> The content below does not correspond to the object structure of the objects
+> The content below may not correspond to the object structure of the objects

 * <details open><summary><a href="https://github.com/ThePywon/emitter/blob/main/documentation/Emitter.md"><b>Emitter</b></a> &nbsp; <img src="https://img.shields.io/badge/-Exported-cyan"/></summary>
   <p>